~ 11 min read

 AWS SAMSection titled AWS SAM

 Possibly the initial Amazonian answer to the Serverless Framework is AWS SAM ⭐ 6.4k, 🤔 383 .
 It’s maskot is a little beaver, which is supposed to help get your things running in the cloud.
-While it is not as sophisiticated as the
+While it is not as sophisiticated as the CDK, it has many features which are more geared towards developer productivity, which is also why the CDK has dependencies on SAM for things like local execution.

 Non-Contenders: Among the wide assortment of tools which can be used to provision infrastructure, there are some we didn’t consider for various reasons.
 For the interested reader, we’re still listing them here for completeness: AWS Cloudformation, AWS Copilot, AWS Composer, AWS App Runner, AWS Proton, AWS Lightsail, AWS EBS & AWS Amplify.
 Pulumi is also not yet part of our ranking as we have never seen it used, but we might add it in the future.